RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   * Add the ability to save and restore profiler data to compare speed improvements

 * Under the hood
-  * Drop support for Python 3.2.
+  * Drop support for Python 2.6 and 3.2.
   * Support PyQt5.
   * Move our settings directory to `~/.spyder{-py3}`.
 Previous location was `~/.spyder2{-py3}`
   * Use the new (pythonic) style for signals and slots.